 To put it in simpler terms, a lumen is the amount of light emitted from a lighting source.
 That luminous flux indicates how much light that the human eye actually perceives.
 The more lumens, the brighter it is, and the more space it will light.

 To get an idea of how lumens work in the real world, consider the average 60-watt light bulb.
 This bulb typically emits about 800 lumens.
-To adequately light an average-sized room, about two 60-watt bulbs, or 1600 lumens is usually ideal.
+To adequately light an average-sized same room, about two 60-watt bulbs, or 1600 lumens is usually ideal.

 So how many lumens do Nanoleaf’s products emit?
 The summary is below, but read on as the answer gets a little more complicated depending on the exact product you buy: